 14. The Other Side of Hope

-In 2017, several absolutely necessary documentaries dealing with the Syrian Civil War came out: Last Men in Aleppo, City of Ghost and Cries From Syria, but how to deal with this crisis through fiction?
+In 2017, several absolutely necessary documentaries dealing with the Syrian Civil War came out: Last Men in Aleppo, City of Ghosts and Cries From Syria, but how to deal with this crisis through fiction?
 The film we needed came to us from the Finnish king of deadpan morose, Aki Kaurismäki.
 At the heart of it is an odd couple.
 Khaled (a Syrian refugee seeking asylum as well as news of his sister from whom he was separated during their trans-Europe journey) and Wikström (a Finnish middle-aged man who’s quit his dead-end job and his alcoholic wife with a plan to break into the restaurant business) meet in the asphalt jungle of Kaurismäki’s Helsinki with surprising results.

 What Kaurismäki manages to do is put in human (and cinematic) terms one of the most significant global crises of our age.
 There’s plenty of Chaplinesque camaraderie for the down-troddens of this world.
 But there’s also no shying away from shows of bureaucratic micro-aggressions and impotence in helping those who most need it, as well as despair, that other side of hope, in the face of real-world horror.
 But most of all there’s humanity, in the Finns who do try their best, with honour and courage, for Khaled, and in Khaled and the other asylum seekers he befriends.
 Oh and an adorable dog.
 And as always in Aki’s films some superb musical interludes, from Finnish blues ballads to a traditional Syrian saz solo.